Do I have influenza or a cold

 Influenza – it is here

-** I do want it to be know that I am not an physician but have taken care of many patients with influenza as a Registered Nurse.
+** I do want it to be known that I am not a physician but have taken care of many patients with influenza as a Registered Nurse.
 These are all things that I, myself think are important in trying to keep yourself healthy and free of complications.
-If you have any concerns with the symptoms you have, please contact your own physician.
+If you have any concerns about the symptoms you have, please contact your own physician.
+What can you do about it..
+1. Wash your hands frequently and often to prevent symptoms from getting worse and spreading of germs.
+Wash hands with soap and water for at least 20 seconds.

 2. Drink plenty of fluids and keep hydrated.
 Drinking hot liquids will help to relieve nasal congestion and prevent dehydration.